NicolaKriefall/2brad_moorea/README.md

 Head straight to the 'walkthrough' files for each part for instructions.

 Part 1: Genome</br>
-Placing & indexing reference genome - if you don't have a reference genome you'll have to see Misha's instructions at https://github.com/z0on/2bRAD_denovo
+Placing & indexing reference genome - if you don't have a reference genome you'll have to follow Misha's instructions at https://github.com/z0on/2bRAD_denovo, the rest of my instructions will also be missing any 'de novo' specific commands

 Part 2: Reads</br>
 Filtering & trimming raw reads</br>